Kotlin/dokka/dokka-runners/runner-gradle-plugin/docs/DESIGN.md

 This API should be used only by advanced users and so should be annotated with some OptIn annotation with ERROR.

 Dokka Formats are just Dokka Engine Plugins.
-So there is a requirement to build javadoc instead of html, just applying plugin will be enough:
+So there is a requirement to build javadoc instead of html, just applying the plugin will be enough:

 ```kotlin
 dokka {